DUNE-DAQ/daqsystemtest/config/long_window_readout/README.md

+# Long-Window Readout

-# 04-Oct-2022, KAB: Notes on the long-window-readout systemtest config files...
+* 04-Oct-2022, KAB: Notes on the long-window-readout systemtest config files...

 These files have successfully been used on the iceberg01.fnal.gov computer, but they may need local modifications before they can be used elsewhere.
 For example, [in the JSON file](https://raw.githubusercontent.com/DUNE-DAQ/daq-systemtest/develop/config/long_window_readout/long_window_readout.json), the following parameters may need to be changed: